psychonautwiki/4-aco-dmenut/README.md

 $ make
 ```

+or - as we do - just copy and paste common.js into closure-compiler using advanced mode.

 ## Usage

 Copy `build.js` into `MediaWiki:mobile.js`.
 Beware that custom styles _may_ need to be applied, most prominently icon-inversion styles if you want to reuse desktop icons.
 You can also add different icon classes with mobile-taylored images.